PikaDude/Discord-Bots-FAQ/README.md

 ## I got banned for something that wasn't against the rules.
 There's a high chance that what you did was definitely against the rules.
 Whilst the rules are not explicitly stated, a general rule of "common sense" is in place.
 If you break a rule that does not fall under this category, people will warn you about it before taking action.

-## Why is everyone screaming at me to go to testing?
-Because you most likely just executed a command in #general.
-This channel is used for talking and it would be nice if you did not use commands in this channel.
-As you probably have realised, there are thousands of bots in this server, and executing one command often makes hundreds respond.
-This is typically annoying and it would be really good if you did this in any of the channels marked as "testing" in their name.

 # Feel free to contribute to this and add anything else that may seem important.